MehboobaC/LA-Traffic-Collision-Analysis/README.md

 Road accidents are one of the most relevant causes of injuries and death worldwide, and therefore, they constitute a significant field of research on the use of advanced algorithms and techniques to analyze and predict traffic accidents and determine the most relevant elements that contribute to road accidents.

 ## DATASET
 The dataset here reflects traffic collision incidents in the City of Los Angeles dating back to 2010.
 This data is obtained from a traffic collision data set maintained by the city of Los Angeles.
 While it doesn’t directly measure traffic, it measures a closely-related proxy.
+ This data is transcribed from original paper traffic reports, so it’s very likely that there are errors.
+The data begins in January 2010 and is updated weekly.
+In this particular project,data used is from January 2010 - January 2021, which ends up being ~551K rows.
+Each row corresponds to a collision.
 The data set contains 18 columns which includes dates (reported, occurred), time, area details, crime code, MO code, victim details (age, sex, descent) and location details.

 Find the dataset [here](https://data.lacity.org/Public-Safety/Traffic-Collision-Data-from-2010-to-Present/d5tf-ez2w) or [download](https://data.lacity.org/api/views/d5tf-ez2w/rows.csv) directly.